 Finally, there are those Ayurvedic Counselors who go into their own private practice.
 This entails meeting with clients one on one as a consultant and educator.
 The most successful private practice counselors specialize in a particular area, like digestion.
 Meeting with clients can take place in many venues from renting a physical space, conducting consults via Skype and/or partnering with an existing alternative healing center or yoga studio as mentioned above.
 The startup costs of such an endeavor are small.

-What Services Do Ayurveda Counselors Provide?Ayurvedic Counselors provide numerous services including consultations, cleansing, teaching, writing books, and developing new products.
+What Services Do Ayurveda Counselors Provide?Ayurvedic Counselors provide numerous services including consultations, cleansing, retreats, spa services, teaching, writing books, and developing new products.

 Consultations, especially consultation packages, often form a significant portion of an Ayurvedic Counselor's income.
 Consultation packages are an efficient way to work with clients on a longer term basis, increase income, and reduce the cost per consultation to the client.
 Cleansing and detoxification services are an opportunity to work with clients more closely and provide higher end services.

 Health Retreats / Spas - Health retreats and spas are a significant source of income as well, offering an attractive option for higher end clients.

 Teaching opportunities include everything from workshops at retreat centers, to self care classes at the local grocery store.
 In addition, yoga teacher training programs and massage schools are just some of the venues that can provide great and lucrative teaching opportunities.
 Local hospitals and companies looking may want to offer Ayurvedic wellness programs to their staff or clients.